olofmagn/ids_service_identifier/README.md

 ##  Features
 - Searches for specific service names (e.g., `Apache Kylin`) by scanning the `msg` field of Suricata rules.
-- Extracts and saves matched result to file to directly use in a pipeline like github.
+- Extracts and saves matched result to file to directly use in a pipeline like Github.
 - Supports filtering rules based on user-defined criteria.
-- Efficent input & output handling using `argparser`.
+- Input & output handling using `argparser`.
-- Efficent iteration and processing of large datasets.
+- Iteration and processing of large datasets.

+## Automation Integration
+This tool is designed to integrate into automated Suricata rule management workflows:
+1. **Rule Discovery** - Automatically identify service-specific rules from large rule sets.
+2. **Pipeline Integration** - Output files can be directly consumed by deployment scripts.
+3. **Batch Processing** - Multi-threaded processing handles large datasets efficiently.

+## Related Documentation
+- See `docs/document.pdf` for the complete automation framework that uses this tool.
+- See `docs/inventorylist.pdf` for the inventory list.

 ##  How It Works
 ```python